Paul Krugman's Unconventional Outlook On The Economy

-Over the past several years, Democrats and Republicans have disagreed on how address the problems of deficit and debt, but there's broad consensus that we need to reduce both by significant numbers, and soon.
-In his columns in New York Times and in a book called "End this Depression Now!"
+Over the past several years, Democrats and Republicans have disagreed on how to address the problems of deficit and debt, but there's broad consensus that we need to reduce both by significant numbers, and soon.
+In his columns in The New York Times, and in a book called "End This Depression Now!"
 Nobel Prize-winning economist Paul Krugman defies the conventional wisdom.
-He argues for more spending, not less, says the deficit's not too bad, and that a little inflation might be a good thing.
+He argues for more spending - not less; says the deficit's not too bad, and that a little inflation might be a good thing.

-So deficit hawks, call and tell us why you think this is such a big problem.
-800-989-8255.
-Email us: firstname.lastname@example.org.
+So deficit hawks, call and tell us why you think this is such a big problem - 800-989-8255.
+Email us, firstname.lastname@example.org.
 You can also join the conversation on our website.
-It's at npr.org.
+That's at npr.org.
 Click on TALK OF THE NATION.

 Paul Krugman joins us now from our bureau in New York.
 "End this Depression Now!" is just out in paperback.
 And nice to have you back on TALK OF THE NATION.